What is Network Address Translation?

 Common Use Cases for Network Address Translation

-• Home Networks: Allows multiple devices to share a single public IP address.
+• Home Networks: Allows multiple devices like laptops, phones, and smart TVs to share a single internet connection from an ISP.

-• Load Balancing: Distributes traffic across multiple servers to optimize performance.
+• Load Balancing: Distributes incoming traffic across multiple servers to prevent any single server from becoming a bottleneck.

 Challenges and Limitations of Network Address Translation